abinnquist/fNIRSpreProcessing/README.md

 # General
 UCLA SCN lab preprocessing pipeline for fNIRS data, collected with NIRx: NIRScout or NIRSport2.
 Will preprocess Snirf files but only if you have Homer3 toolbox.

-# About Gui-based or function options
+# Gui-based or function options
 runNIRSpreproc.mat is a script you can run with Gui pop-ups OR use prepreprocessingfNIRS.mat as a function that automates the SCN lab's current preprocessing pipeline for fNIRS data (originally written by Shannon Burns, 2018, MIT License).
 See below for more details on each step of the pipeline, and how to use this code yourself.